 You did it!
 In weekend #4, you get to the fun part: redecorating.
 Why not spruce up the place a bit with something new now that you've said goodbye to the old?

 If you're feeling inspired to rearrange the furniture, redecorate your favorite rooms and generally give the place a new look, you've got a lot of options.
-Boxes like Succulent Studios or The Plant Club offer you the chance to deck out your deck, home office, kitchen table, or more with cute, easy-care plants that make it possible for you to grow a green space even without a green thumb.
+Boxes like Succulent Monthly or The Plant Club offer you the chance to deck out your deck, home office, kitchen table, or more with cute, easy-care plants that make it possible for you to grow a green space even without a green thumb.

 Looking to jazz up the vibes indoors?
 Check out a home decor subscription to The Home Box, which sends 3-5 handmade, artisan-crafted home accessories and textiles, or Art Crate, which pairs you with a curator to hand-select pieces in your style to decorate your walls.
-Finally, top it off with an aromatherapy candle from Candle Therapy by Monterra!
+Finally, top it off with an aromatherapy candle from Monterra!